 The filter on this is rough and punk sounding, in a great way.
 Much more unique than a lot of boutique synths.
 And it stays in tune.
 Well, it recalibrates tuning when you turn it on, and does it correctly.
 It gives off a groovy little light show when it does that too.

-This synth will NOT work directly with a MIDI keyboard, but you can record MIDI into your computer, (and quantize it!), then send the MIDI out directly to the Behringer Neutron, and record the Neutron back into the DAW via Audio.
+This synth will work directly with a MIDI keyboard, but you can also record MIDI into your computer, (and quantize it!), then send the MIDI out directly to the Behringer Neutron, and record the Neutron back into the DAW via Audio.